 - A year long suspension of your driver’s license.

 If charged with a DUI and assault with a motor vehicle, the situation could be even more serious.
 You will face a bigger prison sentence, a larger fine, and a longer license suspension if convicted of both crimes.
-Another issue that you will face is that you won’t be eligible for the Alcohol Education Program anymore.
+Another issue that you will face is that you won’t be eligible for a pretrial diversionary program anymore.
 Most first time DUI offenders have the option of entering this program as an alternative to a DUI conviction.
 But, there are a few ways in which you can be ineligible for this program.
 Facing an assault or manslaughter with a motor vehicle charge will make you ineligible.

 Assault with a motor vehicle is a serious charge.
 If you get this charge with a DUI charge, you could face serious consequences.
 It is in your best interest to protect your rights and defend yourself against the charges.
 You can do this by hiring a criminal defense lawyer.
 Criminal defense lawyers should have experience with situations such as your own.
 At my firm, our lawyers have handled even complex DUI cases involving assault charges.
 If you face these two charges, you will have a lot on your plate.
 Contacting our office means giving you a break and handling this situation for you.
 For more information, give us a call.